sightsdev/sights/README.md

 - [python/tests/**websockettest.py**](testing/python/tests/websockettest.py): Companion Python file for websockettest.py.
 Testing script for the websocket.

 ## Retired
-**Retired** contains code that is not used in the current project but may need to be referred to.
+**Retired** contains code that is not used in the current project or testing but may need to be referred to.